-Founded in 1920 the creation of Roosevelt School saw 220 students from seventh and eight grades move into the new school from the Field building on Tenth Street and Villard Avenue.
+Built in 1920 Roosevelt School saw 220 students from seventh and eighth grades move in the new school from the Field School on Tenth Street and Villard Avenue.
 R.M.
-Porter, then Principle at the Field building, served as the first principle of Roosevelt school.
+Porter, then Principal at the Field building, served as the first principal of Roosevelt School.

 When the new middle school was built on Broadway a naming contest was held and the students of Red Lodge quickly choose to name the school after famed baseball player Babe Ruth.
 They were quickly overturned and Roosevelt School was born.

 Roosevelt School served as the middle school in Red Lodge for 89 years and saw expansion of the school in 1990 to include a gymnasium and additional classrooms.
 In 2009, having outgrown the building, the students moved into the old High School.
-Of the historic school buildings built in Red Lodge (Field, Lincoln, Jefferson, Washington, and Carbon County High School) the Roosevelt building is the only remaining building.
+Of the historic school buildings in Red Lodge (Field, Lincoln, Jefferson, Washington, and Carbon County High School) Roosevelt is the only one remaining.